crocodilestick/Calibre-Web-Automated/README.md

 5. Finished! 🎉 Now everytime you rebuild your container, CWA as well as any other changes you may have made will remain 👍

 ### Option 2: Re-Running 'setup-cwa.sh' Whenever You Rebuild the Container
-This wouldn't be my preferred method but if you never really touch your containers the above may be overkill for you
+This wouldn't be my preferred method but if you never really touch your containers the above may be overkill for you.

 How to Use 🔧
 -----------